Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 Download Free Now!Advantages of group tutoring

-As identified by the EEF, low attaining pupils typically benefit more from small groups, particularly with consistent and frequent sessions.
-However, this can create timetabling complications – especially for those in secondary schools!
+As identified by the EEF, low-attaining students typically benefit more from small groups, particularly with consistent and frequent sessions.
+However, this can create timetabling complications, especially for those in high schools!

-At GCSE and A level standards, the collaborative mentality and exploration of subject matter with fellow learners can enhance confidence, self-esteem and understanding.
+At the high school standard, the collaborative mentality and exploration of subject matter with fellow learners can enhance confidence, self-esteem and understanding.

-Lower cost: For school leaders, cost implications favours small group sessions.
-In most cases, the cost of small group tutoring, whether in person or online, is often a cheaper alternative to one to one as schools can provide tuition for more pupils with fewer tutors.
+Lower cost: For school leaders, cost implications favors small group sessions.
+In most cases, the cost of small group tutoring, whether in person or online, is often a cheaper alternative to one-on-one as schools can provide tutoring for more students with fewer tutors.

-By taking tutoring online, and and recruiting and training a global team of tutors, we’re able to provide one to one tutoring for schools for the price other providers charge for a small group.
+By taking tutoring online, and using an AI math tutor, we’re able to provide one-on-one tutoring for schools and districts at a lower price than other providers charge for a small group.

-Removes stigma: The EEF found that group tutoring reduces the potential stigma associated with needing extra help outside of the classroom as pupils are with their peers.
+Removes stigma: The EEF found that group tutoring reduces the potential stigma associated with needing extra help outside of the classroom, as students work with their peers.

-Impact: Less impactful than one to one tutoring (5+ months progress) and less effective in secondary schools (+2 months’ progress) than primary schools (+4 months’ progress).
+Impact: Less impactful than one-on-one tutoring (5+ months progress) and less effective in secondary schools (+2 months’ progress) than primary schools (+4 months’ progress).

 Diagnostic assessment: Small group tutoring requires complex matching to ensure learners who need extra support are working on similar objectives and can work at a similar pace.